billmclean/Julia_Lessons/markdown/lesson00.md

 ![VSCode logo](../resources/vscode.png){width=20%}

-To use VSCode on your own computer, download the [installer](https://code.visualstudio.com/download).
 When you start VSCode, either from a terminal or via the launcher, a window should open that looks something like the screenshot below.

 ![VSCode window](../resources/VSCode-welcome.png)